twistershark/GoBarber---React-Native/README.md

 ## 📋 About

-A **React Native** app design to help barber shop customers to create an appointment with their favorite barber.
+A **React Native** app designed to help barber shop customers to create an appointment with their favorite barber.
 It also helps the barber to control all his appointments.
 Build with **Typescript**!

 ---